richard-lawrence/solace-log-collector/README.md

 No specific InfluxDB configuration is required, the tool creates a database called 'solace_log' and a default retention policy for 30 days.
 These can be overriden on the command line, however if you wish to use a different retention policy this must have been created using the InfluxDB command line tool.

 Chronograf has a built in log viewer that requires minimal configuration.
 Configure the log viewer, for example, as shown below.
 Note the host column is used for host/vpn, hostname column is used for the event name, and procid column is used for the event type.
+Unfortunately, it's not currently possible to change the column widths in the Chronograf display, and the host column is wider than the hostname column, which means some longer event names are truncated.
+If you wish to swap the columns to give more room for the event name (but less for the Host/VPN) run the collector using the -swapHostCols option.

 ![Demo_Config](images/demo-config.png)